Core focus

 From the front line to regional leadership

-The group’s core businesses are fashion, health, and supply-chain services; it is a major textiles and apparel exporter with overseas offices across the Americas, Europe, Australia, Japan, Hong Kong, and beyond—supporting multinational collaboration.
+The group’s core businesses are fashion, health, and supply-chain services.
+It is a major textiles and apparel exporter, with overseas offices across the Americas, Europe, Australia, Japan, Hong Kong, and beyond, supporting multinational collaboration.

 Earlier